Prem07a/AutoML/README.md

    This command installs all the dependencies required for your project.

-   *Note: If you encounter issues installing `pandasai`, ensure that you are using Python 3.11.9 or later.*
+   *Note: If you encounter issues installing `pandasai`, try using Python 3.11.9*

 #### **4. Run Your Streamlit App**